Permits and regulations for the Inca Trail

 Permits & Regulations for the Short Inca Trail to Machu Picchu 1 or 2 days

 In order for a licensed tour operator to purchase a permit, they must have a copy of your passport or at least all of the correct data off of your passport including full name, date of birth, nationality, passport number and gender.
 Without this information it is impossible to purchase a permit.
 The only other option is a copy of national ID card and or license.
-However, before leaving on the trek is important to send a copy of the new passport.
+However, before doing the trail it is important to send a copy of the new passport.
 If a person gets a new passport they need to send the tour operator a copy of their old and new passport so the number can be changed with the government office or just bring their cancelled old passport and new passport with them to Peru.

 New Rules and Regulations for Machu Picchu Citadel